 You do need to prepare for hiking.
 There are two reasons why you should prepare for hiking – either because you are starting back into it or you need to train for a big backpacking trek.

 You need to work on your lungs, heart, so they are fit enough to supply the body with adequate oxygen during your hike.
 You also need to prepare the leg muscles as they will be providing core body support for you during the hike.
+If you want to learn more about hiking and how it affects your body, websites like Rolling Paper offer articles regarding this and other health-related topics.

 Arthritis Prevention and Relief